Scarabea: How Much Land Does a Man Need?

 Scarabea: How Much Land Does a Man Need?
 (Scarabea - wieviel Erde braucht der Mensch?) is a 1969 West German drama film directed by Hans-Jürgen Syberberg, starring Walter Buschhoff, Nicoletta Machiavelli, Franz Friedrich Graf Treuberg and Karsten Peters.
-It tells the story of a German tourist in Sardinia who goes on a hike which becomes a brutal experience.
 The film was Syberberg's first fiction film and uses motifs from the 1886 short story "How Much Land Does a Man Need?" by Leo Tolstoy.
 It won the Deutscher Filmpreis for Best Actor (Buschhoff) and Best Cinematography.

+Plot

+A German tourist in Sardinia goes on a hike which becomes a brutal experience.